Biodiversity Summary

 Indicator Species

 If forest cleared: Breeding habitat destroyed.
-Recovery time: 50–100+ years for vernal pool ecosystem to redevelop.
+Recovery time per Petranka et al. 1993: 50–70 years for population return to pre-disturbance levels (longer for full vernal-pool ecosystem function).
 Salamanders cannot recolonize from cleared land — they require contiguous forest corridors.

 Monarch Butterfly